 Potential hires consistently struggle with this open-ended prompt and the results can be devastating to their job search.
 You start on the wrong foot and, from there, you just try to regain your composure for the rest of the interview, stumbling over all the other questions.

-In this article, we will cover why interviewers ask this question, ways to approach answering it and offer some sample responses to help you get an idea of what's expected from you.
+In this article, we will cover why interviewers ask the "Tell me about yourself" question, ways to approach answering it, and offer some sample responses to help you get an idea of what's expected from you.

 Create your professional Resume in 10 minutes for FREE